Nvreformat/ese-pedidos/README.md

 This project is meant to facilitate ordering food from restaurants.
 Instead of calling or texting a specific number for ordering food you have an app with a list of restaurants to choose from.

 ### This has some advantages:
-* You don't need to have as many numbers in your agenda to call.
-In fact, you don
+* You don't need to have as many restaurant numbers in your contacts.
+In fact, you don't need to have any numbers at all.
-* You get the full restaurant menu, with descriptions and prices.
+* You get the full restaurant menu, with descriptions of foods and prices.
-* You can order from restaurants you didn't know of, trying new food!
+* You can order from restaurants you didn't know of, trying new food.
-* Since phone numbers are verified, you have the possiblity to ban numbers that make fake orders.
+* Theoretically, since phone numbers are verified, you (as a restaurant) have the possiblity to ban numbers that make fake orders

 # How would it work?